Winter Salad with Fig Balsamic Dressing

 For my salad I diced and roasted brussel sprouts, sweet potatoes, green beans with SKORDO Sugar Hut Pepper + olive oil until charred.
 Then I seared/basted beautiful oyster mushrooms until buttery + crisp and finished with Cyprus Flaked Sea Salt.
 Next, I seared some zucchini slices cooked some farro in mushroom broth.
 Finally, I thinly sliced a raw beet + cracked open a pomegranate.
 (I clean my pomegranates on an as needed basis, so i only worried about 1/4 of it right now to keep it hassle free.)
 I decided on a crunchy base of red kale, tuscan kale, and some roughly torn mint leaves.
 I tossed everything together when it was room temp, drizzled some Fig Balsamic Dressing + topped with slivered almonds.

 It.
 Was.
 Delicious.
 Other things I'd bring to the winter salad party next time: blood orange, shaved brussels, cashews, edamame, fresh figs, dried blueberries.
-I hope to see your variations on our SKORDO Cooks community page!
+I hope to see your variations through #SKORDOFlavors on Instagram!

 Makes about 1 cup

 - 1/2 shallot, finely diced

 - Add all ingredients to a jar with a lid.
 (Or a blender if you don't want to chop your shallot!)